-Enable easy collaboration with marketing management software designed to remove the tedious, manual busywork.
+Enable easy collaboration with a marketing suite designed to remove the tedious, manual busywork.

 Hint: I’m talking about CoSchedule.

-When you manage your content + campaigns with CoSchedule, you’ll delegate these tasks effectively because CoSchedule automatically notifies, communicates, and reminds assignees to complete their work on time.
+When you manage your content marketing and marketing campaigns with CoSchedule, you’ll delegate these tasks effectively because CoSchedule automatically notifies, communicates, and reminds assignees to complete their work on time.

-CoSchedule also helps you organize every marketing campaign + all of your content in one place.
+CoSchedule also helps you organize every marketing campaign with all of your content in one place.
 You’ll see everything your team is working on to execute your marketing strategy more efficiently than ever.

 Congrats!
 You’ve built your entire marketing strategy and know-how you’ll manage the work!